Welcome to Saint Tropez

 Also see: Sports & Activities in Saint-Tropez

-Restaurants in Saint-Tropez
+Dining in Saint-Tropez

 The food on offer in Saint Tropez ranges from the truly spectacular, to the spectacularly over-priced.
 But there are some wonderful restaurants to be found for all budgets, from the stratospheric but magnificent 3-Michelin starred Vague d'Or, to the local's favourite and good value Le Bistro Pastis We've gone into detail about our favourite restaurants in our Where to Eat guide.